MarcusHjorth/BI-Exam-Student-Performance/README.md

 2. To what extent do sleep patterns and social media use impact students' grades?
 (Kaggle dataset only)

-3. Can we predict a student’s likely grade using a machine learning model based on study habits and background factors?
+3. Can we predict a student’s likely grade using a machine learning model based only on weekly study time? ?

 4. Do the key academic patterns found in the simulated dataset align with those in the real-world dataset?